 “How can we make this product more quickly and more cheaply?”

-“To accomplish this do we need to shift production schedules to different times or days?”
+“Do we need to shift production schedules to different times or days?”

 “How can we save on energy costs?”

-Truly useful alarm notification software will handle real time conditions and diagnostics, dynamically changing alert routing based on severity and type.
-The versatility of the software will be judged on how well it models complex applications to bring the right people to the problem at the right time.
+Truly useful alarm notification software handles real-time conditions and diagnostics, dynamically changing alert routing based on severity and type.
+The versatility of the software should be judged on how well it models complex applications to bring the right people to the problem at the right time.

 The task laid before industry is how best to take advantage of the new information the IIoT can provide to automation projects.